deeplearning-wisc/opencon/readme.md

 We introduce a new learning framework, open-world contrastive learning (OpenCon).
 OpenCon tackles the challenges of learning compact representations for both known and novel classes, and facilitates novelty discovery along the way.
-For more details please check our paper [OpenCon: Open-world Contrastive Learning with Wild Unlabeled Data](https://arxiv.org/abs/2208.02764)
+For more details please check our paper [OpenCon: Open-world Contrastive Learning](https://arxiv.org/abs/2208.02764) (TMLR 22).
-(TMLR 22).

 ### Dependencies